Doree Shafrir: STARTUP

 Shafrir's first novel, STARTUP, was published by Little, Brown on April 25, 2017.
 Reviewing the novel in The New York Times, Lara Vapnyar called the book "a biting and astute debut novel".
 In Rolling Stone, Helen Holmes notes Shafrir is a "a seasoned veteran in the world people still refer to as 'new media'" and says Shafrir's extensive experience in the world she describes "helps give Startup its legs.
 Her measured eye and wealth of understanding is clear in the rendering of characters like Isabel, an assistant who casually leaves her phone on a coffee table when she goes to the bathroom because the notion of someone snatching it is unthinkable, and Victor, an out-of-work boyfriend convinced he's smarter and more important than his employed partner."

 Personal life

 Shafrir lived in New York for nine years before moving to Los Angeles, where she lives with husband Matt Mira, a comedy writer and podcaster.
-In an interview with Nerdist Ami Shafrir and Mira described meeting through the Tinder dating app.
+In an interview with Nerdist Doree Shafrir and Mira described meeting through the Tinder dating app.
 She said she feared they set an unrealistic example, because they fell in love with the first person they met on the site.